Decoding the Surgical Scene: A Scoping Review of Scene Graphs in Surgery: Results: Answering the Research Questions

-However, our synthesis also pinpoints a distinct concentration of research effort—a "research hotspot"—on the task of \textbf{triplet recognition in laparoscopic cholecystectomy}, largely driven by the CholecT50 dataset.
-While this has fostered rapid progress, it reveals several corresponding gaps or "coldspots": \begin{itemize} \item \textbf{Limited Procedural Diversity:} A notable lack of SG research in other complex surgical domains like neurosurgery, real-data orthopedics, or microsurgery beyond cataracts. \item \textbf{Underutilization of Multimodality:} While emerging, the fusion of SGs with non-visual data streams like device kinematics \citep{Bai.2025}, audio, or EHRs remains a significant area for growth. \item \textbf{The Real-World Validation Gap:} A scarcity of studies that validate holistic, external 4D SGG models on complex, real-world clinical data. \end{itemize}
+\begin{itemize} \item \textbf{The Real-World Validation Gap:} As quantified above, the field lacks studies that validate holistic, external 4D SGG models on complex, real-world clinical data.
+Bridging the gap between simulated 4D training and real-world deployment is the primary translational barrier. \item \textbf{Limited Procedural Diversity:} Quantitative analysis reveals that Laparoscopic Cholecystectomy dominates the landscape, accounting for 44.2\% (23/52) of included studies, largely driven by the CholecT40/T50 benchmarks.
+Orthopedic Surgery (primarily simulated) follows at 15.4\% (8/52), while Cataract Surgery accounts for 11.5\% (6/52).
+This concentration creates significant "coldspots" in other complex domains like neurosurgery or open surgery. \item \textbf{Underutilization of Multimodality:} While emerging, the fusion of SGs with non-visual data streams like device kinematics \citep{Bai.2025}, audio, or EHRs remains a significant area for growth. \end{itemize}

-These patterns are starkly visualized in the quadrant plot in Figure~\ref{fig:data_divide_plot} and summarized in Table~\ref{tab:app_char_matrix_final_fm_col}.
-Figure~\ref{fig:data_divide_plot} illustrates the 'data divide' and highlights the critical gap in real-world, 3D/4D research, underscoring the field's current state and providing a clear map for the future research trajectories discussed in the following sections.
-This gap is, in fact, even more profound than the figure might suggest.
-The few studies located within the 'Critical Research Gap' quadrant are either conceptual frameworks \citep{Ozsoy.2021}, or they analyze static data CT scans \citep{Cao.2021, Sanner.2024}.
-As of this review, there are no studies that perform dynamic, external 3D/4D scene graph analysis on authentic, multi-sensor data from a real operating room, making this a truly unexplored frontier.\\